khulnasoft-lab/design.khulnasoft.com/contents/components/label.md

 In most places, a label's description is shown in a [tooltip](/components/tooltip) when hovering the label.
 But if the label's description appears on the page with no need for user interaction, do not show it in a tooltip.

+### Scoped labels

+Scoped labels are a unique type of label, characterized by their mutually exclusive behavior.
+Each scoped label has a `key` and a `value`.
+An issue, epic, or merge request can only have one scoped label of a specific `key`.
+For example, if an issue has the label `workflow::ready for design`, it cannot have any other `workflow::` labels at the same time.
+Applying a second `workflow::` label will automatically replace the former.

-Scoped labels are a sub-type of labels, and their usage is determined by the user.
-A scoped label is differentiated from a regular label by the contrasting colors on the left and right sides of the label.
+A scoped label is visually differentiated from a regular label by the contrasting colors on the left and right sides of the label.

 ## Demo